jiangliu/memory-model/README.md

 Build generic abstractions to describe and access an address space as below:
 - AddressValue: stores the raw value of an address.
 Typically u32, u64 or usize is used to store the raw value.
 But pointers, such as \*u8, can't be used because it doesn't implement the Add and Sub traits.
 - Address: encapsulates an AddressValue object and defines methods to access it.
-- AddressRegion: defines methods to access content within an address region.
-An address region may be continuous or it may have holes within the range [min\_addr, max\_addr) managed by it.
-- AddressSpace: extends AddressRegion to build hierarchy architecture.
-An AnddressSpace object contains a group of non-intersected AddressRegion objects, and the contained AddressRegion object may be another AddressSpace object.
-By this way, a hierarchy tree may be built to describe an complex address space structure.

 To make the abstraction as generic as possible, all the core traits only define methods to access the address space are defined here, and they never define methods to manage (create, delete, insert, remove etc) address spaces.
 By this way, the address space consumers (virtio device drivers, vhost-user drivers and boot loaders etc) may be decoupled from the address space provider (typically a hypervisor).